asreview/asreview/docs/source/intro/datasets.rst

 .. note::

-  When using EndNote use the following steps to export a .ris file:
+  When using EndNote use the following steps to export a RIS file (.ris):

   - In EndNote, click on the style selection dropdown menu from the main EndNote toolbar.
   - Click "Select Another Style".